monsoonmaelstrom/book2/book2.md

 “Do you think he did?”

 “Yeah, maybe.
 Or at least I think he’s got a solid idea of what I *could* do, but maybe not necessarily what I *can* do,” I say with a shrug.
-“Like just because I could do something in theory, it doesn’t necessarily mean that I can do it in practice.
+“Like just because I could do something in theory, it doesn’t necessarily mean I can do it in practice.
 Or at least I’m hoping I can convince him of that.”

 “You’re going to what?
 Play dumb?”